Terms of Sale

-The procedure to confirm a sale in court will ALWAYS be an option and at the discretion of the Public Administrator at anytime.
+The procedure to confirm a sale in court (Court Confirmation) will ALWAYS be an option and at the discretion of the Public Administrator at any time.

 Please be advised that you are basing your purchase of an offered property solely on your findings and research, that you have satisfied yourself as to the zoning, usage’s, physical condition inside and out, size and other information that might affect your decision to purchase this property.
 You understand that you are buying this property in “AS IS” condition with no warranties, usage’s or conditions, (physical or otherwise), written, implied or expressed by the San Diego County Public Administrator’s Office and its agents or employees.

-A real estate broker who registers a client with the Public Administrator and who attends and remains with his client during the auction, will generally receive a commission of 2.5% of the purchase price, awarded by the court.
-In the event this client becomes the successful bidder, the commission will be paid at the close of escrow.
+A real estate broker or agent who represents a buyer will generally receive a commission of 2.5% of the purchase price, awarded by the court.
+Commission will be paid at the close of escrow.
 The real estate broker or agent must register their buyer before the start of the auction.
-The licensee will NOT be entitled to share in the commission if he or she is buying as a principal or intends to share the commission with the principal.
+The licensee will NOT be entitled to a commission if the licensee is buying as a principal or intends to share the commission with the principal.
 It is not required for a buyer to be represented by a real estate broker or agent.

-The San Diego County Probate Referees appraise all properties at this auction.
+The San Diego County Probate Referees appraise all listed properties.
 Referees are assigned to each estate by the Superior Court of California, and are not affiliated with the Public Administrators office.